Skip to main content

 Essential Tools

-Before you begin, gather these traditional tools:
+Before we begin, let's gather these traditional tools:

 • Chawan (茶碗) - A wide, shallow tea bowl